 You will require this licence if you intend to conduct motor vehicle dealing in Western Australia.
-This licence is required for dealing in motor vehicles including all cars, motor cycles, commercial vehicles, trucks, caravans and other motor vehicles.
-Dealing in motor vehicles means carrying on a business of buying or selling vehicles, acting as an agent for other people in relation to buying or selling motor vehicles, (including selling by auction), acting as a financier or operating a car rental business.
+Motor vehicles include all cars, motor cycles, commercial vehicles, trucks, and caravans.
+Dealing means carrying on a business of buying or selling, acting as an agent for other people (including selling by auction), acting as a financier or operating a car rental business.

 Dealers are licensed under one or more specialist categories.
 Please consult the Contact Officer for more information.